dsc-umass/project-matching/README.md

 ### Accessing the Rails Container

-To access the Rails Container:
+To access the Rails Container(make sure the containers are already running):

 ```
 sudo bash docker_shell.sh